-You can use the Illness Tracking Form to help determine this.
+Educators can use the Illness Tracking Form to help determine this.
 Some diseases (e.g., measles) should be treated like an outbreak even if there is only one case.
-If you are unsure whether one case of an illness is an outbreak, call Peel Public Health and ask to speak to a public health inspector.
+If the Educator or Supervisor are unsure whether one case of an illness is an outbreak, call Peel Public Health and ask to speak to a public health inspector.
 Early awareness and action is critical in managing an outbreak at the child care centre.
 Supervisor may use the "yellow sign" to alert parents to Be Aware if their children are experiencing similar symptoms.
+Either it is posted or an email is sent to all parents and staff.

-Gastrointestinal and/or respiratory outbreaks
+Gastrointestinal (GI) and/or respiratory outbreaks